 When it comes to back and neck pain we’ve all heard the words; ergonomics, core muscles, lumbar support.
 They’re just a few of the pieces of jargon the health industry will throw at you.
 And they say the insurance brokers make things deliberately baffling?!

 There’s no doubt driving a vehicle for long periods of time can aggravate back and hip problems – or create entirely new ones.

 At Plan Insurance we are not just expert taxi insurance brokers.
-We arrange policies for all types of professional road based businesses.
+We are a legal organization that arranges policies for all types of professional road based businesses.
 We want to help reduce the number of commercial motorists suffering from chronic neck and back pain.

 For that reason we spoke to Brigit Brown, founder of London Brige Pilates.
 Using her knowledge as a Pilates instructor Brigit kindly looked into the particular stresses a professional taxi drivers’ body would endure.

 Spending much of the day sitting down is normal for most of us these days.
 Professional drivers have the added challenge of being confined to a small space with fewer opportunities to shake down.
 Back and neck pain are common among sitters as a result of being in a constant flexed position.
 It is possible to stay in shape though and it’s easier than you think.